drGorski/CongruenT/README.md

 A specific smart contract contains a single list of verification rule objects and a list of configurations for each transaction type supported by that smart contract.
 The smart contract's execution for the basic transaction type is performed using methods implemented in an abstract class.
 Support for additional transaction types is implemented using overloaded methods in the specific smart contract.
 The flow of transaction validation is as follows.
 Calling the ``checkSC()`` method with a transaction as a parameter selects the overloaded ``checkSC()`` method appropriate for the object type of that transaction.
 The polymorphism feature of the object-oriented approach is used.
 The list of verification rules for the considered transaction type is then iterated, and the ``runRule()`` method is called on each of the verification rule objects in that configuration.

+Generally, as a result of running the ``checkSC()`` method, a logical value of true or false is obtained, indicating whether the conditions for executing the transaction are met or not.

 ## Illustrative example

 The ``ExchangeEnergyContract`` was implemented as an example of a smart contract validating multiple transaction types.
 The smart contract validates the following transaction classes: ``TransactionIn``, ``TransactionGrid``, and ``TransactionCross``.